 My first day on the job was July 3, 2006.
 It was a one-week locum tenens assignment in Punta Gorda, Florida that I started just after graduating from residency.
-The Dow Jones Industrial average (DJI) stood at 11,090, or about 500 points below where it was when I kicked off the new millennium on January 1, 2000 in a Bourbon Street hotel room.
+The Dow Jones Industrial average (DJI) stood at 11,090, or about 500 points below where it was when I kicked off the new millennium on Bourbon Street wondering if the Y2K bug was real or not on January 1, 2000..

 There was reason to be pessimistic about stock market returns.
 After all, a dollar invested six and a half years earlier was worth less than a dollar at the time.